Summary of Accountabilities

 Must be able to stand, stoop, kneel, crouch and crawl.
 Occasional periods of walking, sitting, rotation, bending, pushing, pulling, and reaching.

-Lifting up to 25 lbs., and frequently lifting up to 50 lbs.
+Occasionally lifting up to 50 lbs, and frequently lifting up to 10 lbs.

 Frequent exposure to general shop conditions, engine noise.